prodmodfour/Pokemon_Ranger_Campaign/README.md

 # What is this?

-An interative tool to help manage my Pokemon Tabletop United 1.05 game.
+An interactive tool to help manage my Pokemon Tabletop United 1.05 game.
 This tool will hopefully help both in and out of session.

 ## Features
 * Player Github Page